Odraxs/go-z-v-mail/README.md

 ## GO Z V MAIL

-This project will consist in 3 folders:
+This project will consist in 4 folders:

 - `data-embedding`: the folder that automated the process to create and embed the index `emails` to the zincsearch database.
 - `web`: the folder that contains the web application.
-- `server`: the folder that contains the go server that will handle the requests to the database `zincsearch` an retrieves the results(limited to 200).
+- `server`: the folder that contains the go server that will handle the requests to the database `zincsearch` and retrieves the results(limited to 200).
+- `docker`: the folder that contains the docker-compose file that can be used to run the entire project.

 ## Requirements: